Bitter Lessons - 20/24

-"Ermh...yes," Nick confessed, miserable.
+"Ermh...yes," Nick confessed, looking miserable.

-"You knew all along and still didn´t tell me."
+"You knew all along and still didn't tell me."

-"I didn´t know all along," he defended himself.
+"I didn't know all along," he defended himself.
 "Only for a couple of weeks and just because...I caught them kissing."

-Sara flinched in agony.
+Sara flinched.
 "When?"

 "At my party."

-"That BITCH," Sara spat, already crying again.
+"That BITCH," she spat, crying again.

 "Let me go.
-I don´t need your pity."
+I don't need your pity."

-"I don´t pity you.
+"I don't pity you.
 I..."
-Nick´s voice died. ...love you.
-I can´t tell her that.
+Nick was drenched in feelings. ...love you.
+Yeah, but I can't tell her that.
 Not now.
-She is hurt and angry.
-She wouldn´t listen, worse, she wouldn´t believe me.
-"I´m your friend," he concluded simply.
+She's hurt and angry.
+She wouldn't listen, worse, she wouldn't believe me.
+"I'm your friend.
+I'm here for you."

-"No, you don´t.
+"No, you don't.
 We never go out.
-We never have fun and we barely fuck anymore."
+We never have fun, and we barely fuck anymore."

-It wasn´t Mark.
+The caller wasn't Mark.
 "Sorry, I thought you were someone else."

 "Am I speaking to a Mr. Gilbert Grissom?"